julienracette/fakeleaf.nvim/README.md

-# overleaf.nvim
+# fakeleaf.nvim

 ## 📌 Project Goal

-`overleaf.nvim` is an experimental Neovim plugin that aims to integrate Overleaf projects directly inside Neovim.
+`fakeleaf.nvim` is an experimental Neovim plugin that aims to integrate Overleaf projects directly inside Neovim.
 The long-term goal is to allow users to edit LaTeX documents locally while synchronizing with Overleaf in a seamless and potentially real-time way.

 This includes: